Unbiased Primordial Gravitational Wave Inference from the CMB with SMICA: Mock Observations

 \section{Mock Observations}

 In this work we consider instrument parameters and science targets in line with those of CMB-S4.
 We define a possible sky patch that would be similar to the CMB-S4 `ultra-deep' sky patch \cite{CMBS42022}, with a noise model adapted from the most recently published CMB-S4 forecasting paper \cite{S4pipeline25}, as detailed in Table~\ref{tab:S4specs}.
+Two options are considered: One of them, called ``non-split'', has a total of 7 frequency bands, with two main CMB channels at 90 and 150~GHz, three low frequency channels, and two high frequency channels.
+The other, labelled as ``split'', replaces the two CMB channels by four channels centered at 85, 95, 145, and 155 GHz, for a total of 9 bands.
 The various frequency channels are selected for discerning between CMB signals, the frequency dependence of which are those of the temperature derivative of a 2.726~K blackbody, and those of Galactic foreground emissions.
 We generate 96 different noise realizations, and an equal number of CMB realizations, for a statistically significant sample of mock observations to test the pipeline.

+We note that the map-based simulations used in this work do not capture all possible complexities of the data properties of ground-based CMB measurements.
+Processing of the data timestreams with various filters and template subtractions would produce effects and residual systematics that are not captured by our simulation pipeline.
+We postpone the inclusion of such effects and systematics to a future project.